 Power Systems Design and Studies

-NREL develops new tools, algorithms, and methods for designing and studying the electric power system at all scales.
-This includes market design and performance evaluations; and planning, operations, and protection studies.
+NREL develops tools, algorithms, and methods for modeling, simulating, and designing the electric power system at all scales.
+This includes market design and performance evaluations and planning, operations, and protection studies.

 The largest-ever simulation of the electric grid using the power of high-performance computing.

 Exploring whether we can integrate large amounts of wind and solar into the U.S. western electric grid.